 No. 3: ‘How You Like That’ – BLACKPINK

-‘How You Like That’ is one of the mega hits by the globally popular girl group, Blackpink.
-Any of Blackpink’s singles could’ve been chosen, as their songs and music videos have garnered staggering numbers of listens since their debut in 2016.
-The music video alone reached one billion views, and it was the first song by a K-pop girl group to reach one billion listens on Spotify.
+Any of BLACKPINK's hits could have been chosen for this list, as their short but impactful discography has garnered staggering numbers of streams since their debut in 2016.
+The music video for 'How You Like That' alone reached one billion views, and it was the first song by a K-pop girl group to reach one billion listens on Spotify.

 Register your interest in BLACKPINK VIP ticketsNo.
 2: ‘Boy With Luv’ – BTS ft.
 Halsey